 I am endlessly fascinated by the secret lives of inanimate objects, the eerie solemnity of abandoned places, the desolate beauty of manufactured landscapes, and the wonders of remote and otherworldly locales.
 I am drawn to the visual rhythm of grit, grime, and decay and inspired by the majestic works of nature.
-I am especially interested in the juxtaposition and intersection of organic and artificial forms, particularly those places where nature is busily reclaiming manmade structures and objects.
+I am especially interested in the juxtaposition and intersection of organic and artificial forms, particularly those realms where nature is busily reclaiming manmade structures and objects.
 Most of all I am intent on exposing the hidden stories and forgotten fables all around us, no matter how inconsequential.

-Most of my work is documentarian more than it is fine art of any kind, though I enjoy dabbling in conceptual and abstract domains now and then.
-Recently I have been much more direct, methodical, and unpretentious in my approach to photography.
+Most of my work is more documentarian than fine art, though I enjoy dabbling in conceptual and abstract domains now and then.
+In recent years I have become much more direct, methodical, and unpretentious in my approach to photography.
 In an age of perpetual and ubiquitous image production I derive some amount of satisfaction from paying attention to what is ordinarily beneath notice.
+But perhaps this overstates how seriously I approach photography.
+Almost everyone can freeze time and space these days, making me one of countless multitudes.

 I welcome contact from friends, family, and strangers alike.
-If there’s anything you’d like to discuss—freelance work, licensing, creative collaboration, or anything else—please feel free to contact me and I’ll do my best to respond!
+If there’s anything you’d like to discuss please feel free to contact me and I’ll do my best to respond.